haresh14/investment-tracker/DEPLOYMENT.md

 This guide walks you through deploying the Investment Tracker using completely free services.

+### 🎯 Quick Reference - Post-Deployment Checklist

+After deploying to Vercel, **IMMEDIATELY** update these settings or authentication will fail:

+1. **Supabase**: Add production URLs to redirect URLs list (keep Site URL as localhost for shared instance)
+2. **Google OAuth**: Add Vercel domain to authorized origins (if using Google login)
+3. **Test**: Verify signup/login works on production

+**💡 For Shared Supabase Instance**: Keep Site URL as `http://localhost:5173` and add production URLs to redirect URLs list

+📍 **Detailed instructions in Step 3 and Post-Deployment section below**

 ### Prerequisites

 - ✅ Supabase project set up and running